Splendors of Italy

-- Rome and Florence: Visit the Colosseum, Roman Forum, and St. Peter’s Basilica in Rome, and the Galleria dell’Accademia and Uffizi Gallery in Florence.
+- Rome and Florence: Visit the Colosseum and St. Peter’s Basilica in Rome, and the Galleria dell’Accademia and other treasures in Florence.

-- Southern France: Walk the corridors of popes at the Palais des Papes in Avignon and continue to Nimes to visit the best-preserved Roman theater in France.
-Enjoy the southern French ambiance of Nice in your final port of call.
+- Southern France: Walk the corridors of popes at the Palais des Papes in Avignon and discover cosmopolitan Monte Carlo, plus enjoy the southern French ambiance of the Riviera.

 Day 1 — Depart U.S. Gateway Cities